dzenis-h/dzenis-tech/README.md

 ## Credits 👨🏻‍💻

-This repo was created by [Dzenis H
+This repo was created by Dzenis H.